top of page

 • You feel responsible for other people’s emotions or outcomes.

-Try this script: “I’m not available for that, but I can do X.” Or: “I need to leave by 6pm, so I can’t stay late.”
+Try this script: “I’m not available for that, but I can do X.” Or: “I need to leave by 6 PM, so I can’t stay late.”
+Remember, it’s okay to prioritize your needs.

 If you’re used to over-giving, setting boundaries can feel selfish at first.
 That feeling is often just unfamiliarity.
 Consistency is what teaches others (and your nervous system) that your boundary is real.